 This park features Harriman Lake and the upland prairie habitat surrounding the lake.
-A 1.43 mile loop trail surrounds the lake and features interpretive stops that describe historical and natural features of the area.
+A 1.43 mile natural surface loop trail surrounds the lake.
 Improvements at the park have been intentionally limited to preserve the natural integrity of the park.

 Amenities are intentionally limited to help maintain the natural integrity of the park.
 Two covered picnic tables are available on the south side of the lake.